openedx-unsupported/edx-analytics-dashboard/README.md

 1. Set `ENABLE_AUTO_AUTH` to `True` in your settings file.
 (This is the default value in `settings/local.py`).
 2. Set `ENABLE_COURSE_PERMISSIONS` to `False` in your settings file.
 3. Visit `http://localhost:9000/test/auto_auth/` to create and login as a new user.

+Note: When using Open ID Connect, the dashboard and provider must be accessed via different host names (e.g. dashboard.example.org and provider.example.org) in order to avoid issues with session cookies being overwritten.

 Internationalization (i18n)
 ---------------------------